 Individuals who meet these criteria are referred to as “Eligible Clinicians”.
 These criteria apply equally to General Practitioner and General Dental Practitioners, and those working for NHS Trusts*, relevant non-NHS employers, and General and Dental Practices.
 If you are an employee, your employer will need to vary your contract of employment to incorporate the 2019/20 Annual Allowance Compensation Policy.

-The commitment does include pension tax liabilities incurred due to accruals in the MPVAC scheme, APC benefits, and/or added years in the NHSPS, or contributions to another scheme.
+The commitment does not include pension tax liabilities incurred due to accruals in the MPVAC scheme, APC benefits, and/or added years in the NHSPS, or contributions to another scheme.

 *Throughout these FAQs the term NHS Trusts is used to cover both NHS Trusts and NHS Foundation Trusts